- Why do we collect data?

 A similar tracing process is undertaken for patients within Northern Ireland.
 This is under a separate data sharing agreement with the Department of Health Information and Analysis Directorate, Northern Ireland.

 Researchers requesting access to NJR data that has been linked to HES/Civil Registration/PROMs data will not receive patient identifiers.
 Following full scrutiny and approval of the research project, the researcher will be granted access to linked data via the secure NJR Data Access Portal.
-All processing of pseudonymous data will occur within this secure domain and a request to release anonymous data will need to be approved before this is permitted.
+All processing of pseudonymous data will occur within this secure domain and a request to release anonymous aggregate data will need to be approved before this is permitted.

 The NJR also undertakes regular data quality audits to ensure that hospitals are submitting all the eligible data from operations that they perform to the NJR.
 Having complete data means that NJR is able to notify hospitals, surgeons and implant manufacturers more quickly about concerns about the quality of care.
 The data quality audit involves hospitals submitting data from their local Patient Administration Systems (PAS) to the NJR.
 Any records that do not match an NJR submission are reported back to the hospital.
 The personal data on unlinked patients is then deleted from NJR systems.